barak/djvulibre/macosx/DjVuLibre/ReadMe.txt

     /usr/bin/mdimport -r /Library/Spotlight/DjVu.mdimporter

-The importer is based on the lastest stable build of djvulibre--3.5.17 at the time of compilaion.
+The importer is based on the latest stable build of djvulibre--3.5.17 at the time of compilation.
 It is deployed as a universal binary for ppc and i386 machines.

 Further information on DjVu and DjVuLibre, including source, can be found at